-In addition to data transfer via an SSH session, the SSH protocol is used to support SCP for secure file transfer.
-When using SCP, the Branch Gateway is the client, and an SCP server must be installed on the management station.
-After users are defined on the SCP server, the Branch Gateway acts as an SCP client.
+In addition to data communication through an SSH session, the SSH protocol is used to support SCP for secure file transfer.
+When using SCP, Branch Gateway is the client, and an SCP server must be installed on the management station.
+After users are defined on the SCP server, Branch Gateway acts as an SCP client.

-The process of establishing an SCP session is the same process as described in SSH protocol support on page 46, except that the roles of the Branch Gateway and the client computer are reversed.
+The process of establishing an SCP session is the same process as described in SSH protocol support on page 41, except that the roles of Branch Gateway and the client computer are reversed.

-To perform file transfers secured by SCP, the Branch Gateway launches a local SSH client using the CLI.
+To perform file transfers secured by SCP, Branch Gateway launches a local SSH client using CLI.
 This establishes a secured channel to the secured file server.
-The Branch Gateway authenticates itself to the server by providing a username and password.
-With a Windows-based SSH server (WinSSHD), the username provided must be a defined user on the Windows machine with read/write privileges.
+The Branch Gateway authenticates itself to the server by providing a user name and password.
+With a Windows-based SSH server (WinSSHD), the user name provided must be a defined user on the Windows machine with read/write privileges.
 The files transferred via SCP are saved in the C:\Documents and Settings\username directory.